gagandeep/Web-Architecture-Evolution/Chapter0.md

 The Fourth Generation of Computers were made though Microprocessors that we are using till date.
 Microprocessors incorporate the functions of a central processing unit on a single Integrated circuit (IC).
 After the introduction of Microprocessors, they more and more powerful every 2 years. **Moore's law** is the observation that the number of transistors in a dense Integrated circuit, doubles about every two years.
 Intel led this generation of Computers through its processors along with AMD.

 ### 4. Mobile Computers
 With Moore's law, heat and power utilization was also increased significantly.
-To make it portable
+To make whole computer portable heat and power needs to be minimal since Mobile is what user carry around.

 ### 5. IoT (Internet of Things) specialized hardware